 Log in to the Volunteer Learning Portal (link to the right) to access your Troop Camping Certified Adult checklist, where you can complete the step by step requirements and learning modules for your role.

 When Is A Troop Camping Certified Adult Needed?

 If your troop will either cook OR sleep outdoors (or in shelters without electricity or indoor plumbing), then at least one troop adult who will accompany the troop on the camping trip and who will be involved in the planning process with the girls must take this course.

 Tell Me More About The Troop Camping Certification Course

 Emphasis is on how to teach skills to girls and prepare them for their outdoor experiences, as well as health and safety concerns when camping in a group.
 It is recommended to take this course 6 months in advance of your camping trip.
 Complete the online course: Safety Wise course is a pre-requisite.
 A non-refundable course fee covers the cost of food and materials.
 This class may be offered as a one, two, or three part class, and class lengths vary due to the optional overnight experiences.
 Contact your local office volunteer resources director if you have any questions about which class is right for you.
-If you wish to take this training with your daughter, please see the description for Troop Camping Certification Adult/Girl Weekend.
+If you wish to take this training with your daughter, please see the description for Troop Camping Certification Adult/Girl Weekend when you register.